AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > Added worly noise under the math class.
 It calculates worly noise at a single position based on the inputs

   > Added crystal noise under the math class.
 It calculates crystal noise at a single position based on the inputs

- ## *Last Commit*
-  > Fixed the length function

-  > Added a map function under the math class taking in a number, min val, max val, new min, new max

-  > Fixed the vectorize function

-  > Fixed the clamp, min and max (1D - 4D) functions under the lists class.
-They now take in one list and the rest intagers/floats

-  > Fixed the smoothstep function under the math class

-  > Added a gradeL function to the number, vector and color gradient classes (liniearly interplates instead of using a smoothstep for curvature)

-  > Changed the grade function for number, vector and color gradients to use non linear interpolation.

 # *Info On All The Functions/Classes:*